ElleWhiteDev/Auto-Cart/README.md

 1. **User Sign-up / Login**: Register for an account or log into your existing one.
 2. **Add New Recipe**: Input the URL, ingredients, and notes of your chosen recipe.
 3. **View Recipe Box**: Review your saved recipes.
+4. **Export to Kroger Cart**: Review Kroger's options for the items in grocery list and select choices
+5. **Redirect to Kroger**: Upon confirmation, you are redirected to Kroger's website, cart ready for checkout.
-4. **Email Grocery List**: As an option, have your grocery list emailed to you for added convenience.
+6. **Email Grocery List**: As an option, have your grocery list emailed to you for added convenience.

 ## Technology Stack 🛠️